Student Interest Groups

 The Emergency Medicine Student Interest Group is for anyone interested in Emergency Medicine.
 Our goal is to bring people together with a common interest and hold events that allow students to learn more about Emergency Medicine.
-EMIG provides students
+EMIG provides

 The Family Medicine Interest Group (FMIG) is a student run organization, which seeks to provide a forum where medical students interested in family medicine learn about, address, celebrate, and integrate themselves into this dynamic specialty.
-The

-Family Medicine (STFM) national meeting, and at the AAFP's National Conference of Family Medicine Residents and Medical Students.
+of Teachers of Family Medicine (STFM) national meeting, and at the AAFP's National Conference of Family Medicine Residents and Medical Students.

 The Hematology/Oncology SIG aims to expose students to the field, as well as facilitate shadowing, observation of procedures, and provide opportunities for giving back and forming meaningful relationships with patients and their families.

 The Internal Medicine Interest Group (IMIG) is dedicated to providing information and clinical opportunities to students interested in a career in diagnosing and treating adults.
-We organize opportunities for medical students including shadowing opportunities
+We organize opportunities for medical students including shadowing

-with IM physicians, oncology patient visitation, clinical skills simulation event in the Simulation Center with IM residents, and a barbecue with IM faculty.
-We also organize many "what is the diagnosis?" case presentation workshops, specialty
+opportunities with IM physicians, oncology patient visitation, clinical skills simulation event in the Simulation Center with IM residents, and a barbecue with IM faculty.
+We also organize many "what is the diagnosis?" case presentation workshops,

-talks corresponding with the curriculum, and a research panel of faculty looking for medical students to contribute to their research.
+specialty talks corresponding with the curriculum, and a research panel of faculty looking for medical students to contribute to their research.

 SIGN is part of a network of more than 150 medical school chapters across North America.
 We strive to foster interest in neurology and provide a wealth of information on clinical, research, and service activities in the field.
 We aim to disseminate

 knowledge about various neurological pathologies and the most up-to-date research in Neurology, as well as functioning as a liaison for UVM medical students and American Academy of Neurology.
-SIGN is directed by Dr. Ann Augustine, Attending Neurologist
+SIGN is directed by Dr. Ann Augustine, Attending

+topics in neuroscience.
 Feel free to like/join us in Facebook!

 The Neurosurgery Student Interest Group is devoted to helping students learn more about the field of Neurosurgery.
-Interested students will be given the opportunity to work more closely with attendings and residents at morning conferences, in the
+Interested students will be given the opportunity to work more closely with attendings and residents at morning conferences, in

-OR, and clinic.
+the OR, and clinic.
 Through journal clubs, micro-suturing workshops, knot-tying workshops, and case-study presentations, students can fully experience this complex field and develop an understanding of what a career in neurosurgery entails.